 Kids Fire Safety Tips They Will Remember

-Playing with fire have caused serious damage to property and loss of lives, most of them were involved with children.
-It's essential that kids are taught about fire safety and ways to prevent fire from occurring.
-They should also be educated on how to protect themselves in the event of fire.
+Playing with fire has caused serious damage to property and loss of lives, most of them were involved with children.
+It's essential that kids are taught about fire safety and ways to prevent a fire from occurring.
+They should also be educated on how to protect themselves in the event of a fire.
 Here are tips on ensuring kids fire safety.

 Don't play with matches or lighters.

 This is the most common and important rule that kids should follow.
 Kids must learn the consequences of playing with fire.
 Safe kids should never use them without adult supervision and permission.

 Completely extinguish matches by running them under water before discarding.

 This can be taught by example.
 When kids see you run water over a match before tossing it into the trash bin, they will follow this in the future.
 This ensures that paper in the trash does not accidentally ignite.